matheger/matheger.github.io/_projects/1_fakenews.md

 Departing from the use of decision trees altogether, we will next build a logistic regression model based on our feature vectors.
 Such a model is, in a sense, more "quantitatively" interpretable than the decision trees, since its parameters are directly comparable by their magnitude, and have significance estimates attached to them.

-The latter point is also of high importance for the model building process itself, since we can eliminate highly insignificant parameters (as judged by their p scores) to increase its robustness.
+The latter point is also of high importance for the model building process itself, since we can eliminate highly insignificant parameters as judged by their *p* values to increase its robustness.
 We can set this up as an automated loop in KNIME, initializing the regression model with all 1100 parameters and successively eliminating all parameters with $$p > 0.05$$ after each iteration.
+To improve convergence, we'll also only discard 50 parameters at a time.

 {:.center-image}
 [